Optimist International Scholarship Programs

 Oratorical Contest

-The 2020-2021 District Contest will be held at the 3rd Quarter Conference
+The 2023 – 20224 District Oratorical Contest will be held at the 3rd Quarter Conference on April 13th 2024 at the Jasper Kimball Headquarters in Jasper, IN

 For more information on how to enter an Oratorical contest, please contact your local Optimist Club.